Qual207/Percept/README.md

 ## The LLM agent

-The LLM is not free-writing JavaScript.
-It is constrained to a strict JSON schema.
-Every response must include:
+We constrain the LLM to a strict JSON schema so that every response must include:

 - `reason_short` — a concise user-facing explanation.
 - `reasoning` — a short explanation of how the model interpreted the request.